Your Shopping List

 So, what do the experts think is the best way to cook a steak?

 Chef Josh starts by bringing the steak to room temperature on a plate covered with plastic wrap for about one hour.
 Then, he rubs the steak with oil and heavily seasons it with salt and pepper.
-He adds grapeseed oil to a skillet over high heat, and then sears the steak on both sides.
+He adds his desired oil to a skillet over high heat and then sears the steak on both sides.
 Then, he pours the oil out of the pan and lowers the heat.
 With the steak still in the pan, he adds butter, crushed garlic, chopped shallot, fresh thyme and rosemary.
 When the butter has melted, he uses a spoon to baste the steak with the butter/garlic/herb mixture.
 He then lets the steak rest for 5 minutes on a wire rack.
-And, the result?
+And the result?
 Absolutely delicious!

 Chef Travis Russell, at Wichita’s Public at the Brickyard, prefers cooking his steaks on a “rippin’ hot” charcoal grill.
 While he fires up the grill, he lets the steak sit out at room temperature for about 30 minutes.
 Before cooking, he pats it dry and seasons it with a dry mix of salt, pepper, garlic and dried ground mushrooms.
-He then sears the steak on both sides so it is charred on the outside, while staying juicy and medium rare on the inside.
+He then sears the steak on both sides, so it is charred on the outside, while staying juicy and medium rare on the inside.
 At home, Chef Travis admits he prefers Pittsburgh-style on the grill, searing the outside and leaving the center rare.
 He says the trick to great grill marks is to sear it 1-2 minutes, rotate 1/4 of a turn, and sear another 2 minutes.
 Then, flip and sear the other side for 3-4 minutes.
 Finally, let it rest on a cutting board, covering it loosely with foil if desired.
 The end result is perfection!

-The fun is experimenting with different types of meat and different cooking methods.
-Remember to enjoy that juicy delicious steak with plenty of veggies — a great recipe to try…Strip Steak Over Shaved Brussels Sprouts!
+The fun part is experimenting with different types of meat and different cooking methods.

 Leave A Comment